-This linux kernel (uImage) and the associated device tree (devicetree.dtb) are based on the 3.19 version of the linux kernel To build the kernel: Clone/pull from the master branch of the Xilinx/linux-xlnx tree at github, and checkout the xilinx-v2015.2.03 tag git checkout -b sdsoc release tag xilinx-v2015.2.03 Add the following CONFIGs to xilinx zynq defconfig and then configure the kernel CONFIG STAGING=y CONFIG XILINX APF=y CONFIG XILINX DMA APF=y CONFIG DMA CMA=y CONFIG CMA=y CONFIG_CMA_SIZE MBYTES=256 CONFIG LOCALVERSION="-xilinx-apf" # The following configs are optional, and remove some debug settings CONFIG PRINTK TIME=n CONFIG LOCKUP DETECTOR=n CONFIG DEBUG RT MUTEXES=n CONFIG_DEBUG_WW_MUTEX_SLOWPATH=n CONFIG PROVE LOCKING=n CONFIG DEBUG ATOMIC SLEEP=n CONFIG_PROVE_RCU=n CONFIG DMA API DEBUG=n One way to do this is to cp arch/arm/configs/xilinx_zynq_defconfig arch/arm/configs/tmp_defconfig Edit arch/arm/configs/tmp defconfig using a text editor and add the above config lines to the bottom of the file make ARCH=arm tmp_defconfig Build the kernel using make ARCH=arm CROSS COMPILE=arm-xilinx-linux-gnueabi- UIMAGE LOADADDR=0x8000 uImage

-Make ARCH-arm CROSS_COMPILE-arm-XIIINX-IINUX-GHUGADI- OIMAGE_LOADADDR-0X0000 ulmage
+This linux kernel (uImage) and the associated device tree (devicetree.dtb) are based on the 4.4 version of the linux kernel.
+To build the kernel:

+1. Clone/pull from the master branch of the Xilinx/linux-xlnx tree at github, and check out the xilinx-v2016.1 tag.

+git checkout -b sdsoc_release_tag xilinx-v2016.1

+2. Add the following CONFIGs to xilinx_zynq_defconfig and then configure the kernel.

+'''

+CONFIG_STAGING=y

+CONFIG_XILINX_APF=y

+CONFIG_XILINX_DMA_APF=y

+CONFIG_DMA_CMA=y

+CONFIG_CMA_SIZE_MBYTES=256

+CONFIG_CROSS_COMPILE="arm-linux-gnueabihf-"

+CONFIG_LOCALVERSION="-xilinx-apf"

+'''

+One way to do this is:

+cp arch/arm/configs/xilinx_zynq_defconfig arch/arm/configs/tmp_defconfig make ARCH=arm tmp_defconfig make ARCH=arm UIMAGE_LOADADDR=0x8000 uImage

+3. Edit arch/arm/configs/tmp_defconfig using a text editor and add the above config lines to the bottom of the file.

+4. Build the kernel using:

-By default, the sdsoc system compiler generates an SD card image for booting the platform.
+By default, the SDSoC system compiler generates an SD card image for booting the platform.

 For creating a standalone platform, you must first build the hardware component.
 After building it, run the Vivado® hardware export command to create the hardware handoff file.
 Using this newly generated hardware handoff file, use SDSoC IDE to create a hardware platform project.
 From this project, you can create a new board support project.
 The system.mss file, as well as the linker script can now be delivered as part of the platform.
-Details of this process can be found in the section {link to chapter 4, section Create the Standalone Platform Software}.
-The platform can bundle the libraries and header files in the platform using the procedure listed in section Platform Section Description File below.
+Details of this process can be found in the section Create the Standalone Platform Software

+.
+The platform can bundle the libraries and header files in the platform using the procedure listed in the section Platform Software Description File below.